serstyle/book-friends-api/README.md

+Old project, I should refactor it and review weaknesses in it :)

 ## Book Friends

 For a test account you can take test@test as email and test as password but you can also create your own account.